AustenLamacraft/academic-kickstart/content/courses/tqm/jellium/index.md

 {{< figure src="HFDiag.png" title="Graphical representation of the Hartree and Fock terms." numbered="true" lightbox="true" >}}

 corresponding to the different ways of pairing the operators.
-Some of the diagrams arising at the second term in \eqref{Z_exp} are shown below
+Some of the diagrams arising at the second term in $\eqref{Z_exp}$ are shown below

 {{< figure src="2ndOrderDiagrams.png" title="Some of the diagrams contributing at second order.
 1. is a pair of disconnected components, each corresponding to the Fock diagram at first order.
 2. and 3. are connected diagrams." numbered="true" lightbox="true" >}}